UBB-bibliometrics/search-strategies/pandemics.md

 ### Search PubMed

-Here we do a simple search using the general covid-19 filter pre-defined by PubMed (all covid terms in the search below are automatically added through this).
-Note that the Affiliation field in PubMed does not always work well, depending on what the journal supplies.
+MeSH and all fields term search (English only).
+Here we do a search using the general covid-19 filter as pre-defined by PubMed (all covid terms in the search below are automatically added through this, https://pubmed.ncbi.nlm.nih.gov/help/#covid19-article-filters).
+Note that the Affiliation field in PubMed does not always work well, depending on what metadata the journal supplies.
 In previous work I have seen that country affiliation is missing for Tidsskrift for den norske legeforening - therefore this journal is included as a search term, as it is central in Norway.

 ```py
 (